bago2k4/cljs-dynamic-resources/README.md

 # cljs-dynamic-deps

-Dynamically add and load script and style tags to you page
+Dynamically load JavaScript and CSS resources from your ClojureScript code.

 ## Overview

-*cljs-dynamic-deps* helps you load javascript and css on demand.
-It's very easy and light weight, it uses (Prysmatic/dommy)[https://github.com/Prismatic/dommy] for dom manipulation.
+*cljs-dynamic-deps* helps you load JavaScript and CSS on demand.
+It's very easy and light weight, it uses [Prysmatic/dommy](https://github.com/Prismatic/dommy) for dom manipulation.

 It's as easy as this: